The Best Indoor Plants for Your Bathroom

 If you like a plant that isn’t too fussy, loves low light and humidity and is attractive and elegant, consider a fern for your bathroom.
 Both the Kimberly queen fern and the Boston fern are excellent choices to share space with your shower.
 Hang a Boston fern from a basket and let the leaves cascade down to create a vibrant green wall.

 The Kimberly queen fern, also known as the Australian sword fern, is nontoxic to pets and grows its leaves in a neat, compact way.
-Both the Kimberly queen fern and the Boston fern are good for your health because they remove toxins like formaldehyde from the air.

 - Grows well in moderate or filtered sunny light